soumyac1999/soumyac1999/README.md

 ### Hi there 👋

+I am Soumya Chatterjee, a Pre-Doctoral Reasercher at Google Research India.
+Previously, I graduated with a Bachelors in Computer Science and Engineering from IIT Bombay.
+My research interests broadly lie in Natural Language Processing and Machine Learning.

+Visit my [website](https://soumyac1999.github.io/) to know more.

 <!--
 **soumyac1999/soumyac1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.